-Lectures vary in size from 20 to 600 students; tutorials are generally smaller, more informal and allow for open discussion of issues raised in lectures.
+Classes vary in size from 20 to 600 students; tutorials are generally smaller, more informal and allow for open discussion of issues raised in classes.

 Assessment may take a variety of forms, including written work and tests undertaken in class, participation in class or laboratory sessions and final examinations each trimester.
 Fieldwork or practical experience can also form a large part of the content and assessment of some units.

-Off-campus students take courses that are offered by distance education, but which are the same as on-campus courses; the only difference is that rather than attend classes in person, off-campus students study away from campus using online technologies, study guides and reading lists.
+Cloud Campus students take courses that are offered by distance education, which are the same as campus courses; the only difference is that rather than attend classes in person, Cloud Campus students study away from campus using online technologies, study guides and reading lists.
 The dominant mode of delivery is through the University's online environment.
 There may or may not be compulsory contact hours online.
 In some units, students may be required to attend an event such as an exam or an assessment at a designated physical site.

 Full time / part time

 Whether you are studying full time or part time depends on the number of credit points/units you take in each trimester.
 You can switch from full time to part time and vice versa throughout your degree just by changing the number of units you are enrolled in.
 No further action on your part is required.